Our notification system polled every five seconds.

 subscribe: (parent, args, context) => {

-// Only subscribe to own notifications
+// Only subscribe to your own notifications

 if (args.userId !== context.userId) {